-GROUP_ALL contains all regions' GROUP.CUSTOM_groupname address group and all address groups for intranet IP pools, because all addresses allocated from intranet IP pools are included in IP pool address group.
+GROUP_ALL contains all regions' GROUP.CUSTOM_groupname address group and all address groups for IP pools, because all addresses allocated from IP pool are included in IP pool address group.
 As a result, GROUP_ALL contains all addresses.

 It is not recommended to use GROUP.CUSTOM_groupname address group in business rules and in FortiManager policy packages, because it only contains part of the addresses of the corresponding region.
-It contains only user specified custom addresses of that region, and doesn't contain the addresses allocated from intranet IP pools.
+It contains only user specified custom addresses of that region, and doesn't contain the addresses allocated from IP pool.